maxm1998/Project3/ReadMe.md

  I. Data - Shows all CSV Files used in this notebook.

  II.
-Indicies - Shows all The data Frame CSV files Used for the plots n Plots folder,
+Indicies - Shows all The data Frame CSV files Used for the plots in the Plots folder,
      these were created in the M2-Stock-Corr code.

  III.
 Plots Shows the Code to plot all the data created in the M2-Stock-Corr code.